DAR Logo

 JANUARY 2026: GRANT TO PRESERVE ELM

-The Wyoming State Society, NSDAR, applied for and was awarded a grant to obtain cuttings from the tree, which would be used to propagate new trees to distribute across Wyoming to continue the legacy and celebration of George Washington.
+The Wyoming State Society, NSDAR, applied for and was awarded an America 250 grant from the State of Wyoming to obtain cuttings from the tree, which would be used to propagate new trees to distribute across Wyoming to continue the legacy and celebration of George Washington.

 FEBRUARY 2026: ELM CUTTINGS TAKEN